 If your internal appeal is also denied, the ACA gives you the right to then proceed with an external appeal with a third party.
 This party is known as an Independent Review Organization (IRO) and is not affiliated with your health plan.
 This allows for an independent review of your claim.
 You must file the external appeal within four months of your internal appeal decision.
 The IRO decision in this case is final.

-Health claims are denied every day.
+Health insurance claims are denied every day.
 It is important to understand your rights to an appeal so that you can get the care to which you are entitled.

 Tanya Feke M.D. is a licensed, board-certified family physician.
 As a practicing primary care physician and an urgent care physician for nearly ten years, she saw first-hand how health insurance impacted her patients.
 In recent years, her career path has shifted to consultant work with a focus on utilization review and medical necessity compliance.
-She currently works as a physician advisor at R1 RCM, Inc., where she performs case reviews for hospitals nationwide.

 Dr. Feke has firsthand experience in the field of Medicare, having worked on the frontlines with both patients and hospital systems.
 To educate the public about ongoing issues with the program, she authored Medicare Essentials: A Physician Insider Reveals the Fine Print.
 She has been frequently referenced as a Medicare expert in the media and is a contributor to multiple online publications.
 As founder of Diagnosis Life, LLC, she also posts regular content about health and wellness to her site at diagnosislife.com.